 - For Dolby Atmos & DTS:X:

 - 5.1.2ch Bi-Amp: Assigns all nine amplifiers of the receiver to the Main Zone with the front speakers bi-amped.
-The 5.1.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speakers not available in this mode).
+The 5.1.2ch speaker system will consist of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speakers not available in this mode).
 In this mode, Zone 2 and Zone 3 must be powered by a separate amplifier.

 - 5.1.2ch + Zone 2 or Zone 3: The nine amplifier channels of the receiver are assigned to power a 5.1.2ch speaker system in the Main Zone and stereo speakers in either Zone 2 or Zone 3 (not both).
-The 5.1.2ch speaker system consists of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speaker are not available in this mode).
+The 5.1.2ch speaker system will consist of Front, Center, Surround, & Dolby Atmos speakers (Surround Back speaker are not available in this mode).

 - 5.1.4Ch: The nine amplifier channels of the receiver are assigned to power a 5.1.4ch speaker system in the Main Zone.
-The 5.1.2ch speaker system consists of Front, Center, Surround, & two sets of Dolby Atmos speakers.
+The 5.1.2ch speaker system will consist of Front, Center, Surround, & two sets of Dolby Atmos speakers.
 In this mode, Zone 2 and Zone 3 must be powered by a separate amplifier.

 - 7.1.2Ch: Assigns all nine amplifiers of the receiver to the Main Zone for a 7.1.2ch configure which consists of Front, Center, Surround, Surround Back, and Dolby Atmos speakers.
 Zone 2 and Zone 3 speakers must be powered by separate amplifiers.